Tania Katan

-Tania Katan is an author, public speaker, playwright, and creativity expert.
-Known around the world as a potent keynote speaker, Katan teaches people and companies to generate imaginative innovations and breakthroughs.
+Tania Katan is an American author, public speaker, playwright, and creativity expert.
+Known around the world as a keynote speaker, Katan teaches people and companies to generate imaginative innovations and breakthroughs.
 Some of the organizations and conferences impacted by her talks include: CiscoLive!, Expedia, Amazon, Google, Business of Software, S.H.E.
 Summit, Humana, TEDxScottsdale, TEDxNCSSM, World Domination Summit, Uber, Etsy, Inbound, and Comedy Central Stage.
-In the tech world, Katan is known as the Co-Creator of #ItWasNeverADress, a social movement that has inspired over 50 million people worldwide to see, hear and celebrate women for the superheroes.
+In the tech world, Katan is known as the Co-Creator of #ItWasNeverADress, a social movement that has inspired over 50 million people worldwide to see, hear and celebrate women.
 The #ItWasNeverADress campaign strives to shift perceptions of women in male-dominated fields.

 Katan's battle with cancer led her to write for the cancer-awareness initiative Stand Up to Cancer and to publish her first memoir My One-Night Stand With Cancer.
 She adapted the memoir into a one-woman show, Saving Tania's Privates.
 Katan's works have been presented internationally and won several awards.